imbushuo/mac-precision-touchpad/README.md

 **Note: it is unnecessary to enable test signing, or install the certificate manually.
 Doing so may cause problems in installation.
 See [this issue](https://github.com/imbushuo/mac-precision-touchpad/issues/228#issuecomment-538689587) for detailed explanation.**

+## Also Uninstallation

+1. Go to device manager
+2. Find the "Apple Precision Touch Device"
+3. Right click "remove the device" and also check "uninstall driver"
+4. Rescan devices

 ## For developers

 - SPI/T2 version is kernel-mode driver, using KMDF Framework v1.23.
 Windows 10 Driver Development Kit Version 1903 is required for development and testing.